 New versus existing clients

 Remember, you’ll be putting content out into cyberspace and it will reach people who are at different places along your customer journey.
 Some will know who your business is, others will be hearing about you for the first time.
 Bear this in mind.
 Content should work at different stages for greatest impact.
+This is the cornerstone when creating a content strategy effectively.

 So, if your content is all about reaching new customers and raising brand awareness, then your content should assume that the people reading it know nothing about you.
 Your content should educate and inspire them, make them want to discover more about you and what you can do for them.
 Have you highlighted what makes you different from your competitors?